Baltimore City and Surrounding Area

 Baltimore, the largest city in Maryland, is the center of a metropolitan area of 2.5 million people.
 Baltimore is a vital city long known for its ethnic neighborhoods and, more recently, for its innovations in the preservation and restoration of urban homes.
 The city is located on the Chesapeake Bay, and its picturesque Inner Harbor is the center of restaurant, shopping and business districts.
 The Inner Harbor is also the focus of one of the nation's most successful urban development programs.
 Baltimore is a city of contrasts; steel and glass skyscrapers that dominate the commercial district are only a short walk from residential neighborhoods that have maintained a small town charm.
-Many Baltimore residents live in the classic red brick row houses with which the city is traditionally associated.
+Many Baltimore residents live in the traditional Baltimore row homes that feature red brick exteriors and white marble steps, which the city is traditionally associated with.

 Each wave of immigration to the United States has added to the character of Baltimore.
 People of many different ethnic, racial and cultural backgrounds give the city a melting pot vitality that is reflected in the wide variety of restaurants, shops and ethnic festivals.
-Just a block from the Johns Hopkins Medical School is one of seven city markets with dozens of stalls that offer everything from Chesapeake Bay crabs to take-out Chinese food.
+Just a block from the Johns Hopkins Medical School is the newly renovated Northeast Market, one of seven city markets, with dozens of stalls that offer everything from Chesapeake Bay crabs to take-out Chinese food.

 The Baltimore public library, with a book collection of 2,250,000 volumes, is considered one of the best in the country.
 There are more than 70 accredited institutions of higher education in the Baltimore-Washington area.
 The cultural opportunities of Washington, D.C., Philadelphia, and New York are easily reached by car or train.

 Baltimore has long been a devoted sports town.
 In its history, Baltimore has been the birthplace of baseball legend Babe Ruth and the home of the 1958 NFL champion Baltimore Colts.
-That sports excellence has extended to today with Cal Ripken breaking Lou Gehrig’s “Streak” in 1995 and the Baltimore Ravens claiming the 2000 Super Bowl Championship.
-Current sports teams include: Baltimore Ravens (football), Baltimore Orioles (baseball), Baltimore Mariners (Indoor Football), Baltimore Blast (indoor soccer), Baltimore Bay Lions (basketball), and the Charm City Roller Girls (Flat Track Derby).
+That sports excellence has extended to today with Cal Ripken breaking Lou Gehrig’s “Streak” in 1995 and the Baltimore Ravens claiming the 2000 and 2012 Super Bowl Championships.
+Current sports teams include: Baltimore Ravens (football), Baltimore Orioles (baseball), Baltimore Mariners (Indoor Football), Baltimore Burn (women's football), Baltimore Nighthawks (women's football), Baltimore Blast (soccer), and the Charm City Roller Girls (Flat Track Derby).

 College sports are a hit in this city as well.
 Johns Hopkins, home of the 2007 NCAA division I champion Lacrosse team, has won 44 lacrosse national titles.
 The Lacrosse Museum and National Hall of Fame is located on the Johns Hopkins Homewood Campus.
 There are many other Division III teams in the area that play a variety of sports.